Part 4: Student Code of Conduct Procedures

 - Parental/Guardian Notification

 All appeals shall be submitted through the Appeal Submission Form.
 The appeal form must state the reasons for the appeal and provide information as to the basis of the appeal.
 Basis for appeal include:

-a. new and material information not available at the time of the hearing which might have affected the outcome of the hearing.
+- New and material information not available at the time of the hearing which might have affected the outcome of the hearing.

-b. the hearing did not substantially follow the Guidelines or a change from the Guidelines substantially affected the outcome of the hearing.
+- The hearing did not substantially follow the Guidelines or a change from the Guidelines substantially affected the outcome of the hearing.

-3. The Appeal Officer may speak to the underlying decision maker/body, the appealing party, and the responding party, review all information taken during the underlying hearing and seek additional information.
+The Appeal Officer may speak to the underlying decision maker/body, the appealing party, and the responding party, review all information taken during the underlying hearing and seek additional information.

-4. The decision made in the appeal process is final.
+The decision made in the appeal process is final.

-- The Hearing Officer must be notified in writing prior to the hearing date who will be serving as the support person.
-For cases being heard by the Community Standards Board, the Assistant Dean of Students must be notified in writing two (2) days prior to the hearing date the individual who will be serving as a support person.
+Notification to Hearing Officer of Hearing Support Person: The Hearing Officer must be notified in writing prior to the hearing date who will be serving as the support person.
+For cases being heard by the Community Standards Board, the Director for Student Conduct & Restorative Practices must be notified in writing two (2) days prior to the hearing date.